Illustration: The Besançon Museum

 • Room 5:

-Small actions, big effects: threats to biodiversity.
+Small actions, big impact: threats to biodiversity.

 • Room 6:

-History of biodiversity and science in question:
+The History of Biodiversity and Science in Question:

 miniature gallery